Canadian royal symbols: Purpose

 The use of royal symbols developed from the first royal emblems and images of French, English, Scottish, and, later, British monarchs that were brought by colonists to New France and British North America to represent the authority of the sovereign back in Europe.
 The first verifiable use of a royal symbol in Canada was when Jacques Cartier raised the Royal Arms of France on the Gaspé Peninsula in 1534.
 Since then, some icons were created for use uniquely in the Canadas—mostly coats of arms.
 But, only after the First World War did growing Canadian nationalism lead to changes in the appearance and meaning to Canadians of royal symbols.
 Since Canada gained full legislative independence from the United Kingdom in 1931, images of the reigning monarch have been employed to signify either Canada's membership in the Commonwealth of Nations, the Crown's authority, loyalty to Canada, or Canada's full statehood.

+Sean Palmer asserted in the 2018 book, The Canadian Kingdom: 150 Years of Constitutional Monarchy, that Canada and New Zealand are the two Commonwealth realms that have given the greatest attention to "the nationalization" of the visual symbols of their respective monarchies, particularly, in Canada, since the creation of the Canadian Heraldic Authority in 1988.

 Images

 The main symbol of the monarchy is the sovereign him or herself, being described as "the personal expression of the Crown in Canada" and the personification of the Canadian state.
 Thus, the image of the sovereign acts as an indication of that individual's authority and therefore appears on objects created by order of the Crown-in-Council, such as coins, postage stamps, and the Great Seal of Canada.
+The images of English monarchs were first stuck onto coins 1,000 years ago.
 Through the 1800s, effigies and pictures of the monarch—Queen Victoria, especially—came to be symbolic of the wider British Empire, to which Canada belonged.
 As with other royal symbols, though, the general domestic meaning of the sovereign's portrait altered through the 20th century.
-The Royal Cypher is also regarded as a personal logo of the monarch, generally consisting of at least his or her initials.
+The royal cypher is also regarded as a personal logo of the monarch, generally consisting of at least his or her initials.
 In Canada, the cypher has come to be indicative of the country's full sovereignty.

+Many of the depictions of the sovereign and other members of the royal family, as well as some of their clothing, are part of the Crown Collection, a carried compilation of paintings, prints, sculptures, objets d'art, and furniture.